iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Non-Smooth Calculus/Variational Subderivatives.md

 It simplifies so it only has one limit occurring and it's sufficient to discover the derivative based on only the behaviors of the function along the direction of the ray.

 #### **Thm | Dini Hadamard under Locally Lipschitz Conditions**
-> The dini Hamdamard Subderivative would is equivalent to
+> The dini Hamdamard Subderivative if exists, would be equivalent to
 > $$
 >   \liminf_{\lambda \searrow 0} \frac{f(\bar x + \lambda w) - f(\bar x)}{\lambda},
 > $$